ciims/CiiMS/protected/modules/api/README.md

 ### Accessing the API
 The CiiMS API can be accessed via ```/api``` of your CiiMS instance.

+### Appropriate Request Headers
+When making a request to the API you have 2 options for interaction, you can either send raw JSON via ```application/json``` as a raw request __OR__ you can send ```application/x-www-form-urlencoded``` form data and serialize your parameters as you would in jQuery or some other web language.
+If any raw request body is recieved the API will assume that the data you sent is ```application/json``` and will interpret the data as that.

 ### Responses
 All responses from the API will be returned as JSON objects and will at minimum contain the HTTP response code sent with the headers, a error message if applicable, and an object called "response" which will contain the response.
 If an occur occurs, (depending on the resource), the response will be an empty JSON object or NULL.